 This night is most unfortunately known as the Coventry Blitz; the night during World War Two that saw a German air-raid level Coventry to the ground, destroying many homes, factories, and of course, St Michael’s Cathedral.

 From the rubble of The Blitz rose a new city, like a phoenix from it’s ashes, as well as Coventry University a leading modern university, and Coventry FC!
 It comes as no surprise that both the Coventry University emblem and Coventry FC Crest both feature a phoenix within their designs.

 We cannot leave the 20th century without mention of that famous afternoon in May 1987 when Coventry City FC beat the odds, and Tottenham Hotspur, to win the FA Cup in front of 96,000 football fans at Wembley Stadium, the club's one and only major honour.

 21st Century – City of Culture 2021

 It is safe to say, the last 1000 years have shaped Coventry into a city steeped in history and culture.

-Starting in May of 2021, and lasting for a whole twelve months, culture will be celebrated in the city where movement began.
+Starting in May of 2021, and lasting for a whole twelve months, culture was celebrated in the city where movement began.

 The university is located at the heart of Coventry and houses a rich and diverse community of staff and students from diverse backgrounds, it has a rich history and been part of the make-up of Coventry since 1843.

-Staff and students are looking forward to Coventry being the City of Culture for 2021 and are planning events, undertaking initiatives, sharing information and history and celebrating the rich culture and diversity that is embedded our unique organisation.
+Staff and students planned and attended Coventry City of Culture for 2021 events, undertaking initiatives, sharing information and history and celebrating the rich culture and diversity that is embedded our unique organisation.